xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 :Role: Vertical-deflecting mirror; defines the alternate beam centrelines
 :Family: Mirror
-   (already listed as Pending in the cora 2-BM assets inventory.
-   Composes a mirror body with an in-vacuum stripe selector and an external optical-table sub-assembly carrying Y / X / Z stages.)
+   (Pending in cora-doga: Asset ``Mirror_2BM`` appears in the Pending table at ``docs/deployments/2-bm/assets.md`` and Family ``Mirror`` is listed as "Pending in code" at ``docs/catalog/families.md``.
+Composes a mirror body with an in-vacuum stripe selector and an external optical-table sub- assembly carrying Y / X / Z stages.)
 :Mounted on: Optical table (``[Dma:table1]`` via the ``table_full`` IOC)
 :Carries: (beam conditioning only)
-:z position: 27 626 mm (ref 2: centre of optic; mirror-1 axis)
+:z position: 27626 mm (ref 2: centre of optic; mirror-1 axis)
 :Position tolerance: 250 µm (x, y), 5 mm (z)
 :Material: Silicon
 :Mirror length: 0.993 m (used by the angle calc record)